MacroPower/macropower.github.io/content/posts/delegating-workloads-to-truenas-scale.md

-# TrueNAS Multi-Cluster Scaling with Liqo
+# TrueNAS Multi-Cluster Scaling with Cilium & Liqo

 A while ago I made the decision to move all my NAS to TrueNAS SCALE.
 I knew that I wanted to use TrueNAS for many reasons, but the reason I chose to use SCALE over Core was purely for its integrated K3s instance.
 For the past few years, I've been moving my entire homelab to Kubernetes, and I figured that if I could define and manage workloads in an identical way everywhere, it'd just make my life easier in the long run.